FlowForwarding/lincx/LINC_Max_Tutorial.md

 in rebar.config under ling\_builder\_opts.
 Alternatively, you may use the test account.
 Then keep the credentials intact.

-Run `make me`.
+Run `make`.

 The remote build service takes about 10s to produce the image.
 The 'LBS: image saved to vmling' message indicates the success.

-## Start LINC
+## Start LINCX

 The recipe assumes that the configuration file --- priv/sys.config --- is unmodified.
-It sets up LINC with two ports, linc\_max backend, passively waiting for connections from an OpenFlow controller on port 6634.
+It sets up LINCX with two ports, linc\_max backend, passively waiting for connections from an OpenFlow controller on port 6634.

-Run `sudo ./lincx`.
+Run `sudo make boot`.

-The lincx script check the prerequisites, then launches a new Xen domain using vmling image, starts Erlang applications that comprise the LINC switch, reattach virtual network interfaces to correct bridges, and opens a console to the lincx domain.
+This launches a new Xen domain using vmling image, starts Erlang applications that comprise the LINC switch, reattach virtual network interfaces to correct bridges, and opens a console to the lincx domain.

 ## Run fake OpenFlow controller